Jon Gnagy: Life and career

 During the early part of World War II, Gnagy taught camouflage techniques at the Franklin Institute in Philadelphia.

 On May 13, 1946, Jon Gnagy was the first "act" on the first television program broadcast from the new WNBT channel 4 antenna atop the Empire State Building.
 Gnagy pioneered drawing on television in the United States from the early 1950s throughout the 1960s on his program, Learn to Draw, and his popular art kits are still available.

-His son-in-law, Thaddeus Seymour, was president of Rollins College from 1978-90.
+His son-in-law, Thaddeus Seymour, was president of Rollins College from 1978 to 1990.

 Legacy

 Author and illustrator Richard Egielski, in the October 2011 issue of BookPage, described Gnagy as his childhood hero, writing, "I drew along with him every week."